WayScience/playbooks/internal/bioimage_archive_upload.md

 ## After submission

 1. Watch the ["submissions" tab](https://www.ebi.ac.uk/biostudies/submissions/) for challenges with your upload (it will show an icon indicating there's an issue which needs to be resolved if something comes up).

-1. If you run into trouble or questions, reach out to bioimage-archive@ebi.ac.uk to help address issues.

 1. Once the submission is successful you'll have access to a link which [looks like this](https://www.ebi.ac.uk/biostudies/studies/S-BIAD2515) from the "submissions" tab.